hernorusso/techport-app/README.md

 If you click the `See More` button at the bottom you can fetch another 25 results.

+The App is responsive, so it could be accessed with any viewport sized device (test briefly with chrome mobile emulator).

 ## Tech info
 By default the app runs with the demo NASA API key, which sometimes is blocked because it exceeds the requests number allowed.